Constables in the United States: North Carolina

 Constables were abolished in North Carolina in the mid-1960s.
 They were peace officers who served under the justice of the peace (JP) of each voting precinct.
+In the 1960’s and before, constables were often the only law enforcement officers in a county, other than the sheriff and deputies, especially before many municipalities established police departments and before the establishment of the NC Highway Patrol in 1929.
 They were not salaried but received a fee of several dollars for each court order served from the presiding JP of their precinct.
 Constables were elected to four-year terms alongside that of the JP of their precinct and while they had full peace officer powers, their daily duties focused on serving orders of the JP and providing bailiff service to the JP court.
 In this revamping of the NC legal system, district court judges were required to be licensed attorneys at the same time that the office of constable, along with JP, mayor's court and city jail systems were phased out with the new NC court system changes of the mid-1960s.
 JP's were replaced by magistrates and the duties of constable were absorbed by sheriffs.
 Some cities continue to maintain temporary lockups, but city jails were abolished as a rule.
 Also in this set of changes, coroners who were elected judicial death investigators were generally replaced by medical examiners who were required to be a medical doctor, osteopathic physician, dentist, lawyer or veterinarian in the new system, though coroner still exists on the books in many NC counties.